ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Background

-\gls*{SQLi} is one of the most harmful web attack techniques, in which attackers can modify the original behavior of the application to retrieve sensitive information from the database, modify data without authorization, or even execute privileged operations on the database~\cite{appelt2017tuningwaf}.
+These attempts to retrieve or alter sensitive information from a target database, modifying data without authorization, or even execute privileged operations on the database~\cite{appelt2017tuningwaf}.
 This can be achieved via specific SQL code fragments that are passed in the original request.
-If the application does not sanitize the user-provided input, and it simply concatenates it with the rest of the query, the SQL fragment is interpreted as if it were part of the original SQL command.

-The login form of a web application is a paradigmatic example.
-The user's credentials are provided in two input fields (e.g., \lstinline[language=php]!$user! and \lstinline[language=php]!$passwd!) and sent along with the HTTP request.
-The credentials could then be checked server-side via a database query, as shown in Listing~\ref{code:sql_query}.

-However, malicious users could inject SQL fragments in the \lstinline[language=php]!$user! parameter, \emph{e.g.}, "\lstinline[language=sql]!admin'-- !".
-As shown in Listing \ref{code:sqli_example}, this comments out the portion of the original SQL query that checks for a valid password, leading to a successful \gls*{SQLi} attack, i.e., the login is performed only using a valid username, without requiring the password.
+If the application does not sanitize the user input and simply concatenates it with the query, the SQL fragment is interpreted as part of the original SQL query.
+The login form of a web application is a paradigmatic example (\autoref{code:sql_query}).
+The credentials of a user are provided in two input fields (e.g., \texttt{\$user} and \texttt{\$passwd}) and sent via an HTTP request.
+The credentials are then checked server-side via a database query.
+However, a malicious user injects SQL fragments in the \texttt{\$user} parameter, \emph{e.g.}, "\texttt{admin'-- }".
+As shown in \autoref{code:sqli_example}, this bypasses the original SQL query's password check, resulting in a successful \gls{SQLi} attack, allowing login with just a valid username.